-Theorem 19.
-Assume Non-contextuality, Measurement, Eigenstate and e.p.r. assumptions.
+Assume the noncontextuality, measurement, eigenstate and e.p.r. assumptions.
 Then there exits a QRNG which generates a bi-immune binary sequence.

-We further note that this result is more general than that proved in [35] and does not require any assumption about the uniformity of the bits produced.
+We further note that this result is more general than that proved in Ref.
+[40] and does not require any assumption about the uniformity of the bits produced.